-You now have to select the parameters to use for the search.
-Please see section 8.11 for details on the various settings.
+You now must select the parameters to use for the search.
+Please see section 9.3 for details on the various settings.

 The most important settings for this search are +/- 10 ppm as the parent ion error and +/- 0.8 Da as the fragment error.